-Lovre, a Republican, was the representative for South Dakota's 1st congressional district from 1949 to 1956.
+Lovre was the representative for South Dakota’s 1st congressional district and was a Republican.
+He served from 1949 to 1956.

 From Jan 1949 to Jul 1956, Lovre missed 18 of 752 roll call votes, which is 2.4%.
 This is on par with the median of 2.4% among the lifetime records of representatives serving in Jul 1956.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information